Yoon Kyung-byung: Technical reports and conference/event proceedings

 In the early stage of his study, Yoon contributed to the field of charge transfer complexes formation and charge transfer phenomenon in the nanopores of zeolite.
-Since 2000, he has showed that a new functional material can be produced through 2D and 3D arrays of silica nanobeads and zeolite microcrystals by using them as nanometer and micrometer scale building blocks.
+Since 2000, he has shown that a new functional material can be produced through 2D and 3D arrays of silica nanobeads and zeolite microcrystals by using them as nanometer and micrometer scale building blocks.
 This finding not only shows that nano- and micro-sized particles can be included as a new class of building blocks but also means that organization of zeolite microcrystals has been settled down as a field of study in the future of material chemistry(Acc.
 Chem.
 Res.
 2007, 40, 29–40).